Fearless, vicious, sneaky, and deadly; is the common perception of a fisher cat.

-Chicken is of course on everyone’s shopping list, but attacks on coops are fairly rare.
-Free range chickens that are allowed out to woodland edges are likely targets.
+Chicken is, of course, on everyone’s shopping list, but attacks on coops are relatively rare.
+Free-range chickens that are allowed out to woodland edges are likely targets.

-To put it in perspective, your flock members are more likely to be killed by raccoon, foxes and coyotes than fishers.
+To put it in perspective, your flock members are more likely to be killed by raccoons, foxes, and coyotes than fishers.

-They used to be found over much of the US and Canada, but they were hunted almost to extinction.
+They used to be found over much of the US and Canada, but humans hunted them almost to extinction.

 With assistance from the Parks and Wildlife services, they have been re-introduced to many of the northern states and parts of Canada.

-States such as Maine, Massachusetts, New Hampshire, New York, Washington, Montana and Michigan all have healthy fisher populations now.
+States like Maine, Massachusetts, New Hampshire, New York, Washington, Montana, and Michigan have healthy fisher populations.